 The tables above illustrate the top five contributors and detractors to returns relative to benchmark in 2024.
 It aims to explain at a stock level which companies drove relative returns.
 For example, the Alliance Witan portfolio was underweight relative to benchmark in NVIDIA, Broadcom, Tesla and Apple.
 These stocks had very strong returns, which hurt our portfolio's relative performance.
 Conversely, not having an exposure to Nestle helped our relative performance given the stock was held in the benchmark and was down over the year.
 Our overweight position in Amazon, Axon Enterprise, Salesforce and NRG Energy contributed positively to relative returns given their strong performance.
-The average active weight is the arithmetic simple average weight of the stock in the benchmark over the period.
+The average active weight is the arithmetic simple average weight of the stock in the portfolio minus the arithmetic simple average weight of the stock in the benchmark over the period.